May 14-17, 2023

 South Street Seaport Museum

-On Site Opera continues its multi-year cycle of Puccini’s Il Trittico one acts with the brooding Il tabarro (The Cloak).
-Puccini and Adami’s drama of a love triangle that turns deadly on the banks of the Seine river will be transported to the historic waterfront of the South Street Seaport.
-The lightship Ambrose at the South Street Seaport Museum and Pier 16 will provide the backdrop for this story of jealousy and suspicion.
+On Site Opera continued its multi-year cycle of Puccini’s Il Trittico one acts with the brooding Il tabarro (The Cloak).
+Puccini and Adami’s drama of a love triangle that turns deadly on the banks of the Seine river was transported to the historic waterfront of the South Street Seaport.
+The lightship Ambrose at the South Street Seaport Museum and Pier 16 provided the backdrop for this story of jealousy and suspicion.

 PERFORMANCE INFO